AndrewstheBuilder/ScratchNeuralNet/DeepLearningSpecialization_Course3_StructuringMLProjects/Week2/Week2.md

         - (If you take a class on robotics you can learn about that.)
     - another software can be used to evaluate exactly how much to turn the steering wheel etc.
   - Pure end to end deep learning approach does not look promising for the problem of self-driving cars.

+### Quiz Insights
+1. Applied ML is highly iterative.
+Having a basic model and doing error analysis can point you in the most promising direction with a lot of certainties.
+2. Softmax is used for multiclass classification where you trying to predict which **one** of the multiple classes that it could be.
+Softmax will assign percentages to all of the classes and the highest percentage will win out.
+  - For a multi-label classification problem where you are trying to predict multiple labels.
+You should use a sigmoid for each neuron because each neuron will independently predict each label.
+3. If you are going to manually check all the images in the training set to improve the ML performance it is probably not a good idea because there is too much data.
+Instead evaluate what you got wrong in the dev set or if there is a subset that is not too large.
+5. It is important that the dev and test set have the closest possible distribution to "real" data.
+It is also important for the training set to contain enough "real" data to avoid having a data-mismatch problem.
+9. Say you have a dataset where it has a 4.1% due to some mismatch.
+If you eliminate that mismatch you can improve the 4.1% error but its not guranteed to eliminate the 4.1%.
+That is just the ceiling on how much it can be improved.